ItsAuraCrypto/Aura/README.md

   "transaction_id": "txn_12345"
 }

-More endpoints and details will be added as development progresses.

 ## Contributing

-Contributions are welcome!
-Follow these steps to contribute to Aura Core:
+We welcome contributions to Aura Core!
+To contribute:
-	1. Fork the repository.
+	1. Fork this repository.
 	2. Create a new branch for your changes.
 	3. Make and test your changes.
-	4. Submit a pull request with a clear description of your changes.
+	4. Submit a pull request with a clear description of the changes.

-Please ensure all contributions follow the coding standards and include proper documentation.

 ## Development Process

-	•	The master branch is regularly updated and tested but may not always be stable.
+	•	The master branch is updated regularly but may not always be stable.
-	•	Release branches are created to indicate stable versions of Aura Core.
+	•	Stable versions are indicated by release branches and tags.

+## Testing

+Testing and review are critical for maintaining project quality:
+	1. Write and run unit tests for any new code.
+	2. Use the following command to execute unit tests:

+ctest

+	3. For regression and integration tests (written in Python), run:

+build/test/functional/test_runner.py

 ## Security Notes

-To ensure security while using Aura Core:
-	•	Store private keys securely and never share them.
+	•	Securely store your node’s private keys.
-	•	Use firewalls and VPNs to secure your network.
+	•	Use firewalls and VPNs to protect your network.
-	•	Keep your dependencies updated to avoid vulnerabilities.
+	•	Keep dependencies updated to avoid vulnerabilities.

 ## License

-This project is licensed under the MIT License.
-For more information, see the LICENSE file.
+Aura Core is licensed under the MIT License.
+See the LICENSE file for details.